jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 		- A hash-chained directed acyclic graph as described in, is the only operation-based CRDT with non-commutative operations that provides SEC for any number of Byzantine faults, i.e., has fault tolerance n > f.
 	- hash graph + signed message digests -> can no longer fake operations
 		- technically this is enough if every node is connected to each other
+		- essentially [[thoughts/content addressed storage]] for our operations
 	- ensuring eventual delivery (basically, [[thoughts/message broadcast#Causal Broadcast]])
 		- [[thoughts/Byzantine Broadcast]] (we can actually get away with weaker requirements here)
 			- dont need total order broadcast, just causal broadcast